 Case studies 1 and 2 below give an illustration of the types of issues that are considered for allegations relating to misconduct.
-They are based on real cases that have been anonymised.

-A paramedic was suspended from the Register after being found to have self-administered Entonox on two separate occasions, in 2003 and 2008.
+A paramedic was suspended from the Register after being found to have selfadministered Entonox on two separate occasions, in 2003 and 2008.

-The Panel found that the Registrant's fitness to practise was impaired as the Registrant's actions had put at risk paramedic services to the public.
-Not only had the registrant incapacitated themselves by self-administering Entonox, the Registrant had created a risk that Entonox might not have been available to a member of the public had it been required.
+The Panel found that the Registrant's fitness to practice was impaired as the registrant's actions had put at risk paramedic services to the public.
+Not only had the registrant incapacitated themselves by self-administering Entonox, the registrant had created a risk that Entonox might not have been available to a member of the public were it needed.

-The Panel accepted that the Registrant's clinical skills were not in question but determined that given the gravity of the misconduct a conditions of practice order was not appropriate and, short of striking-off, the only appropriate sanction was to suspend the registrant for a period of one year.
-That would also give the registrant the opportunity to demonstrate that they were fit to return to practice by producing evidence that their substance abuse and any associated health issues had been satisfactorily addressed.
+The Panel accepted that the registrant's clinical skills were not in question but determined that given the gravity of the misconduct a conditions of practice order was not appropriate and, short of striking-off, the only appropriate sanction was to suspend the registrant for a period of one year.
+That would also give the registrant the opportunity to demonstrate that they were fit to return to practice by producing evidence that her substance abuse and any associated health issues had been satisfactorily addressed.

-A radiographer was cautioned after having been found to have carried out work at two other hospitals while on sick leave from their normal employment.
+A radiographer was cautioned after having been found to have carried out work at two other hospitals while on sick leave from her normal employment.

-The Panel found that the Registrant's fitness to practise was impaired as serious misconduct on their part had occurred over a period of several months which had the potential to bring the profession into disrepute as the public expected registrants to behave with honesty and integrity.
+The panel found that the registrant's fitness to practice was impaired as serious misconduct on their part had occurred over a period of several months which had the potential to bring the profession into disrepute as the public expected registrants to behave with honesty and integrity.

-In determining the appropriate sanction for the misconduct the Panel took into account the fact that the Registrant had worked as a radiographer for many years without any problems and believed that they had been given authority to work on those days when the registrant did not ordinarily work for their employer but felt well enough to do so.
+In determining the appropriate sanction for the misconduct the panel took into account the fact that the registrant had worked as a radiographer for many years without any problems and believed that they had been given authority to work on those days when the registrant did not ordinarily work for their employer but felt well enough to do so.
 The registrant had shown full insight into the misconduct.
-Nevertheless, the Panel concluded that given the gravity of the misconduct to take no further action would not be appropriate and determined that the proportionate sanction given all the circumstances was for the registrant to be cautioned for a period of three years.
+Nevertheless the Panel concluded that given the gravity of the misconduct to take no further action would not be appropriate and determined that the proportionate sanction given all the circumstances sanction was for the registrant to be cautioned for a period of three years.